-Canada Safety Council would like to share some fireworks safety tips from purchasing and setting up, to the fireworks show and proper disposal.
+Canada Safety Council would like to share some safety tips, from purchasing and setting up, to the show itself and proper disposal.
 Regulation alone cannot protect the public.
 It must be combined with personal responsibility and awareness.

-- Follow the laws and regulations regarding the use of fireworks.
+- Follow the federal and local laws and regulations regarding safe use.

-- Purchase your fireworks from a reliable source that sells products meeting safety standards.
+- Purchase from a reliable source that sells products meeting safety standards.

-- Stay away from illegal explosives or firecrackers and do not improvise and make your own fireworks.
+- Stay away from illegal explosives or firecrackers and do not improvise and make your own.

-- Store unused fireworks in a closed box away from the firework being lit and do not smoke around the fireworks.
+- Store unused units in a closed box away from the unit being lit and do not smoke around them.